 As the birthplace of the Italian Renaissance, Tuscany was once the home of outstanding artists, scientists, and polymaths such as Leonardo da Vinci, Galileo, Michelangelo, and Botticelli.
-Influenced by earlier Tuscan thinkers such as Dante Allighieri and Petrach, and under the patronage of powerful Tuscan benefactors the Medicis, these thinkers helped turned the region into the cultural powerhouse that it remains to this day.
+Influenced by earlier Tuscan thinkers such as Dante Alighieri and Petrarch and under the patronage of powerful Tuscan benefactors, the Medicis, these thinkers helped turned the region into the cultural powerhouse that it remains to this day.

 Indeed, with its medieval cities, fascinating museums, gorgeous vineyards, and charming villas, Tuscany remains famous as a travel destination par excellence.
-For families who love combining travel fun with educational opportunities, it doesn’t get much better than a trip to the region.
+For families who love combining travel fun with historical cities and educational opportunities, it doesn’t get much better than a trip to this northern region of Italy.

-Here are just 10 great sites to visit with the whole family in Tuscany, and why a trip here can create memories for a lifetime.
+Here are just ten great sites to visit with the whole family in Tuscany, and why a trip here can create memories for a lifetime.

 1. Uffizi Gallery, Florence